 Author: Cho, M.

 The purpose of this study was to investigate the risk factors associated with recidivism among youth with child protection and juvenile justice system involvement, specifically the relationship between out-of-school suspension and reoffending.
-This study answered the following research questions:

-Issue 29: Intergenerational Child Maltreatment and MCA Proficiency among 3rd through 8th Graders
+Minn-LInK Brief 29: Intergenerational Child Maltreatment and MCA Proficiency among 3rd through 8th Graders

 Minn-LInK Report Brief—Special Topic No. 29, Fall 2016